The dangers of vegan beauty products may surprise some….but you need to know this!

 Hooray!
 Kind of.
 Thanks to campaigns like Veganuary and the growth of vegan eating, sale of vegan beauty products are trending!
-In the UK, sales of these increased by a whopping 38% in the 12 months to end of January 2018, according to the NPD Group, a global information company.
+For example?
+In the UK, sales of these increased by a whopping 38% in the 12 months to end of January 2018, according to the NPD Group.

 Cruelty-free certification is also becoming more important for consumers, as more people become aware of the beauty industry’s impact.
 Beauty brands with cruelty-free certification grew by 18% in 2017 and now account for 20% of the women’s face skincare market.
 Popular brands like Charlotte Tilbury, Decleor, Elemis, La Prairie and Liz Earle are leading the way, according to the report.

 What’s more, according to research by www.Cosmetify.com 56% of female beauty shoppers buy vegan.
 But 39% of these aren’t even vegans!
 And 44% say they’d pay more for conscious beauty, skin and hair products.